ShortySE/Python-Text-Editor/README.md

 Known issues:
 1) There is an issue with the indentation being messed up after writing to and already open file.
 This will be fixed in the coming days
+2) The UI feels a little old school but will be updated to have a more classy and modern look in the coming days